scious/documentation/docs/scious-search/latest.md

 That's the big idea.
 Our search providers expect filter strings that contain boolean operators, numeric comparisons, GeoJSON, and more - so to accomodate this, we've made our `Filters` input expect Javascript.
 If you're familiar with the `Expression` element from the [Toolbox plugin](https://bubble.io/plugin/1488796042609x768734193128308700), then you should feel right at home using this.

 The examples that follow will get you filtering with Scious Search, starting simple and then getting more complex.
 We'll be looking at search provider specific implementations, so be sure to click the right one below to follow along.

+### Low Complexity

 <Tabs groupId="search-providers">
 <TabItem value="Algolia" label="Algolia">

-One more thing - these examples are from our [Algolia Filter demo](https://plugins.scious.io/scious-search-algolia-filter-examples).
+These examples are from our [Algolia Filter demo](https://plugins.scious.io/scious-search-algolia-filter-examples).
 Check out it's [Bubble editor page](https://bubble.io/page?version=live&type=page&name=scious-search-algolia-filter-examples&id=scious-plugins&tab=tabs-1) to see and interact with these in context.

-### Low Complexity

 Behold.
 The simplist filter you can build.